ChorusOne/ibc-notes/README.md

 # ibc-notes
-Documenting issues raised in the IBC Core Co-ordination call in long form
+Notes and issues raised in Substrate IBC working group and IBC core co-ordination call.
+Mostly focused on the Substrate IBC working group